 Sauna Sessions are 20 minutes long.
 Please bring a towel to sit on to help us keep it clean for you and others.
 Our Sauna can accommodate up to 4 people.
 Please note that during class times the class music is loud so if you're looking for a peaceful sauna session, schedule outside of class times.
 To reach your desired temperature please call ahead so we can preheat the sauna (minimum 30-minute notice preferred) If you prefer max temp (170) please call at least an hour before your preferred time.

 Please bring a towel to sit on during your session to help us keep things as sanitary as possible.
 Additional minutes can be purchased for $1 per minute.
 Package options are available.
+Prices vary for multiple people.

 24 hour cancellation policy